 This type of surgery is performed on individuals who have previously undergone surgery for weight loss but may require additional surgical intervention due to complications, inadequate weight loss, or weight regain.
 Revision surgery may involve modifying or revising a previous weight loss procedure or converting one type of surgery to another.

-Comparison table of different surgeries:
+Comparison of different surgeries:

 Surgery Type | Gastric Sleeve | Gastric Bypass | Mini Bypass | LAP-BAND | Duodenal Switch |